 West’s behavior is a perfect example of how not to handle your divorce.
 From harassing his spouse to ignoring his lawyers, he’s done everything he could to make the split harder for himself.

 If you’re ready to end your marriage, you can learn a lot by studying what West has done and doing the opposite.
 You can get started by getting help from expert lawyers you trust and listening to their advice.
-Reach out to the experienced team at Kaspar & Lugay, LLP, for your free consultation today.
+Reach out to the experienced team at Kaspar & Lugay, LLP, for your Consultation today.